Our site is reader supported, this means we may earn a small commission from Amazon and other affiliates when you buy through links on our site.

 Buy on Amazon

 This backpack sprayer comes packed with an array of unique features ideal for professional gardeners.
-Featuring a design that has been supported by professionals for more than three decades including myself, this sprayer is a standout amongst the most trusted garden knapsack sprayers but where they really excel in build quality and reliability.
+Featuring a design supported by professionals for more than three decades, including myself, this sprayer is a standout amongst the most trusted garden knapsack sprayers, but where they excel in build quality and reliability.
 This sprayer has been used in the harshest and toughest situations around the world and passed the test.

-This makes pumping far less demanding and the need for grease is killed, with just normal cleaning necessary.
-The unique polypropylene material used to build the pump additionally makes it pretty adaptable and tough, avoiding wear and tear brought on by filthy water and other abrasives you might use in then.
-I myself have one of these we use with weedkillers and have had for over 20 years and it’s still working fine.
-The CP15 pictured below is probably around 10 years old now and going strong.
+This makes pumping far less demanding, and the need for grease is eliminated, with just normal cleaning necessary.
+The unique polypropylene material used to build the pump additionally makes it pretty adaptable and tough, avoiding wear and tear brought on by filthy water and other abrasives you might use then.
+I myself have one of these we use with weedkillers and have had it for over 20 years, and it’s still working fine.
+The CP15 pictured below is probably around ten years old and going strong.

-The use of brass components also enhances the solidness of this sprayer as well as the UV stabilisation which prevent sun damage.
-Additionally, the 500mm glass fibre reinforced plastic lance and high-pressure resistant hose are both tough accessories, providing dependable performance with an extensive variety of applications.
+The use of brass components also enhances the solidity of this sprayer and the UV stabilisation, which prevents sun damage.
+Additionally, the 500mm glass fibre-reinforced plastic lance and high-pressure resistant hose are both tough accessories, providing dependable performance in a wide variety of applications.

 The CP 15 sprayer features a large 140mm tank opening that averts chemical spillages when filling.
-The mesh strainer plays a great role in reducing the risk of dirt contaminating the tank.
-In addition, the pressure control valve has fixed settings for spraying either herbicides, fungicides and pesticides.
+The mesh strainer also reduces the risk of dirt contaminating the tank.
+In addition, the pressure control valve has fixed settings for spraying herbicides, fungicides, and pesticides.

 The tank’s ergonomic design offers comfortable and secure use in all circumstances.
-The polyester cushioned shoulder straps and carry handle ensure that working and transporting the CP15 is as easy and comfortable as possible though probably not quite as well designed as that by Hozelock.
+The polyester cushioned shoulder straps and carry handle ensure that working and transporting the CP15 is as easy and comfortable as possible, although probably not quite as well designed as Hozelock’s.

-There is a separate seal and air vent on the lid to ensure no fluid escapes while being used.
-The intelligent design of the pump means it can be operated with either right or left hand, making it workable for every user.
+A separate seal and air vent on the lid ensures no fluid escapes while being used.
+The intelligent design of the pump means it can be operated with either the right or left hand, making it workable for every user.
 The CP Classic 15 also comes with a convenient measuring jug.

 Pros

-• Ideal for professional use where they are expected to get used daily.
+- It is ideal for professional use, where they are expected to get used daily.

-• Lid comes with separate seal and air vent for secure locking.
+- The lid comes with a separate seal and air vent for secure locking.

 My recommendation

 The Cooper Pegler classic knapsack CP15 is a sophisticated backpack sprayer equipped with high-end materials.
-The 15-litre capacity is ideal for most users whether you have smaller or large areas to treat.
+The 15-litre capacity is ideal for most users, whether you have smaller or larger areas to treat.

-However, it is the most expensive item on my list but the quality and performance are unmatched.
-This is, by far the best option for professional use which is why we have used them around my families nursery for over 20 years.
+However, it is the most expensive item on my list, but the quality and performance are unmatched.
+This is by far the best option for professional use, which is why we have used them around my family’s nursery for over 20 years.

-However, at 3 to 4 times more expensive than most other sprayers on the market, it’s probably not suitable for all home users, solely because of the expensive price tag.
-For professional spraying though, you really can’t go wrong with this sprayer, you will only ever need to buy one.
+However, at 3 to 4 times more expensive than most other sprayers on the market, it’s probably not suitable for all home users solely because of the price tag.
+For professional spraying, though, you really can’t go wrong with this sprayer; you will only ever need to buy one.

 Compare the best prices from available sellers below